Though the tourist season may have its peaks and valleys, the North Carolina mountains are truly a nature-lover’s playground 365 days a year.

 1. Wolf Ridge Snow Tubing Park

-The park also includes a “magic carpet” to carry tubers back to the top, shuttle, and lights for nighttime snow tubing.
+The park also features a “magic carpet” to carry tubers back to the top, shuttle, and lights for nighttime snow tubing.
+Wolf Ridge sits at an elevation of 4,700 feet, and offers stunning views of Big Bald Mountain.

-Located about 20 minutes from Asheville, the snow tubing park is a part of Wolf Ridge Ski Resort, which offers ski and snowboarding slopes as well as lessons at the resort’s Snow Sports School.
+Located 20 minutes from Asheville, the snow tubing park is part of Wolf Ridge Ski Resort, which offers skiing and snowboarding slopes, as well as lessons at the resort’s Snow Sports School.

 The park makes its own snow, so you never have to worry whether Mother Nature will provide her own fresh powder.
 There are no designated lanes here, which means that guests can link up their tubes and ride together.

-The Wolf Ridge Tubing season lasts from the first week of December through mid-April, with holiday rates ending on February 20.
+The Wolf Ridge Tubing season lasts from the first week of December through mid-April, with holiday rates ending in late February.
 The season’s start and end dates are tentative, as they rely on how much snow the area receives.

-Wolf Ridge sits at an elevation of 4,700 feet and offers stunning views of Big Bald Mountain.
-While at the resort, guests can also explore their four nature trails and two diamond runs, or relax by the fire inside with hot chocolate.
+While at the ski resort, guests can also explore their four nature trails and two diamond runs, or relax by the fire inside with hot chocolate.

 While you’re in the area, watch a show at the Southern Appalachian Repertory Theatre, take a cooking class at The Farmer’s Hands, hike Big Bald Mountain, or pick up a Xmas tree at Frosty Mountain Christmas Tree Farm.